-Ethical Policy Statement
+Ethical Trade Policy Statement:

-October 2023
+October 2024

 As an organisation we are fully committed to trading in a responsible manner.
 It is our intention to constantly address the social concerns connected to our industry and continue to implement changes to ensure that we are fulfilling our obligations as an accountable and conscientious business.
 This policy identifies the criteria and general practices that we adopt and comply with in order to deliver ethical services and products that our customers can trust.

-• CED Stone Group initially joined the ETI (Ethical Trading Initiative) in April 2012 and we are currently one of very few UK Natural Stone companies who are full and active members.
+• CED Stone Group initially joined the ETI (Ethical Trading Initiative) in April 2012 and we are one of very few UK Natural Stone companies who are full and active members.
 Through our involvement with the ETI, we are able to harness the expertise, knowledge and resources of all the affiliate members to understand and identify ethical issues and concerns in our supply chain; helping us to develop innovative and sustainable solutions.

 • We build long-term relationships with our overseas trading partners, giving us a strong base to overcome cultural barriers and form partnerships built on mutual trust and respect.
 This builds a progressive platform for us to hold open ethical discussions.
 Increasing our ability to influence change when identifying potential issues with working conditions and allowing us to work in close conjunction with factories when implementing improvements.
 Supplier collaboration is key to establishing long-term sustainable ethical solutions.
+Our current project in conjunction with ETI on responsible and fair purchasing practices is helping us to instigate improvements and initiatives to benefit suppliers and their workers.

 • We respect labour rights in our supply chain and encourage the formation of Working Groups, at factories where there is no formal grievance procedure in place.
-We arrange Worker interviews to “hear their voice”, allowing us to focus on targeted improvements that align directly with the Workers specific priority concerns and needs.
+We arrange worker interviews to “hear their voice”, allowing us to focus on targeted improvements that align directly with the workers specific, priority concerns and needs.

 • We have a structured programme of SMETA based audits which we carry-out at factories in our supply chain.
 These inspections are audited on both the ETI Base-Code of labour standards and relevant local and Country specific employment laws.